Mythical-Github/UnrealAutoMod/docs/to_do_list.md

 - [ ] generate project files for uproject
 - [ ] clean up hook states and add any missing states
 - [ ] update documentation
+- [ ] create plugin command
+- [ ] remove plugin command
+- [ ] logs relative to settings.json, symlink latest one used by exe next to exe

 ## Maybes:
 - [ ] UE4SS Installer